spatialthoughts/qgis-tutorials/README.md

 pip3 install -r requirements.txt
 ```

-## Clone the Repository

-The respository is very large and contains over 10 years of history.
-You don't need all the history locally, so just clone it with `--depth 1` option to get only the latest files.

-    git clone --depth 1 git@github.com:spatialthoughts/qgis-tutorials.git --no-single-branch
-    cd qgis-tutorials

 ## Make Changes and Preview the Results

 From the root `qgis-tutorials` directory, run the following command